El Cid Castle

-El Cid Castle was a landmark structure located on the opposite side of the western boundary of Sunnyslope, Arizona.
+El Cid Castle was a landmark structure located on the opposite side of the western boundary of Sunnyslope, Arizona, at the corner of 19th Avenue and Cholla Drive.
 The controversial castle, built by the late Dr. Kenneth Hall, was supposed to be a bowling alley which resembled a Moorish Castle.
 Construction on the structure began in 1963 and was completed in 1980.

 History

 Dr. Kenneth E. Hall

 Dr. Kenneth E. Hall was born in Oklahoma.
 During World War II, Hall enlisted in the U.S. Army, graduated from the University of Arkansas Medical School, and was honorably discharged after a brief deployment to Italy in 1945.
 In 1948, he moved with his family to Phoenix, Arizona.
 Dr. Hall established clinics in South Phoenix and Sunnyslope (Sunnyslope was not part of Phoenix at the time).

 Dr. Hall wanted to be known as the “King of Sunnyslope” and built the biggest house in Sunnyslope.
 Sunnyslope had attempted to be incorporated as its own town on four occasions but failed every time.
 In 1959, the City of Phoenix annexed the community of Sunnyslope.
 By then, Dr. Hall operated the North Mountain Hospital, a 40-bed hospital in Sunnyslope, which he built in 1955.
 The hospital had a primate zoo located on the hospital grounds.